myhades/ha-clash-controller/README.md

 Before proceeding, you'll need to prepare the endpoint location and the bearer token.
 Having a token set is required to use this integration.

-To add the integration, use the My button below or navigate to "Settings" -> "Devices & services" -> "Add integration" -> "Clash Controller".
+To add the integration, use the My button below or navigate to "Settings"  > "Devices & services"  > "Add integration"  > "Clash Controller".
 Then, follow the config flow.

 [![Open your Home Assistant instance and start setting up a new integration.](https://my.home-assistant.io/badges/config_flow_start.svg)](https://my.home-assistant.io/redirect/config_flow_start/?domain=clash_controller)

+Notes:
-If you can't find it in the list, make sure you've successfully installed the integration and rebooted.
+1. If you can't find it in the integration list, make sure you've successfully installed the integration and rebooted.
 If so, try clearing the browser cache.

-Note the following:
-1. If your endpoint is an IP address, make sure it's static or assign a static DHCP lease for it.
+2. If your endpoint is an IP address, make sure it's static or assign a static DHCP lease for it.
 Endpoint location changes will require you to re-add the integration.
-2. This integration supports both http and https endpoints.
+3. This integration supports both http and https endpoints.
 If you're using a self-signed certificate, check the "Allow Unsafe SSL Certificates" box.
 (Not recommanded, since this option suppresses all warnings and could potentially leak your token, use it only for experimental purposes and/or in a secured network)

 ## Usage

-Note that availability of entities and services vary across cores.
+Availability of the following entities and services varies across cores.

 ### 1. Entities